Log in to Remote Systems Using Credential Injection from the Representative Console

-When accessing a Windows-based Jump Item via the Representative Console, you can use credentials from a credential store to log into the endpoint or to run applications as an admin.
+When accessing a Windows-based Jump Item in the Representative Console, you can use credentials from a credential store to log in to the endpoint or to run applications as an admin.

 Before using credential injection, make sure that you have a credential store or password vault available to connect to BeyondTrust Remote Support.

 Before you can begin accessing Jump Items using credential injection, you must download, install, and configure the BeyondTrust Endpoint Credential Manager (ECM).
 The BeyondTrust ECM allows you to quickly configure your connection to a credential store, such as a password vault.

 The ECM must be installed on your system to enable the BeyondTrust ECM Service and to use credential injection in BeyondTrust Remote Support.